Murk Architecture

 - CFL validation — if a propagator declares

-max_dt(), the engine checksdt <= max_dtat configuration time. - Deterministic execution order — propagators run in the order they are registered.
+max_dt(space), the engine checksdt <= max_dtat configuration time for the configured topology. - Deterministic execution order — propagators run in the order they are registered.
 The pipeline is a strict ordered list.

 Observation Pipeline